ms/buildtogether.tech/src/design/index.md

 [% b Cherubini2007 %] found that developers usually don't draw [% i "software design!role of diagrams" %]diagrams[% /i %] to create a permanent record of design.
-Instead, they use diagrams as an aid to conversation in the moment---essentially, as a temporary store for ideas that they wouldn't otherwise be able to keep track of ([% x thinking %]).
+Instead, they use diagrams as an aid to conversation in the moment—essentially, as a temporary store for ideas that they wouldn't otherwise be able to keep track of ([% x thinking %]).
 In many cases, the people who drew the diagrams couldn't make sense of them a day later; it could be that the benefit of diagrams therefore comes from the act of drawing, not